Rush Limbaugh here behind the Golden EIB microphone, the telephone number.

 I think that's something that the man does not want to live with the rest of his life, doesn't want it on his resume.

-He that that you know, let the American people decide.
+Let the American people decide.

-The Democrat Party nominated her, and I think he just doesn't want to take the steps to um cause her problems in that regard.
+The Democrat Party nominated her, and I think he just doesn't want to take the steps to cause her problems in that regard.

 As such, the rules don't apply.

-I mean, they've had to invent this new thing for her that she's not guilty of any of this because they couldn't find any any evidence.
+I mean, they've had to invent this new thing for her that she's not guilty of any of this because they couldn't find any evidence.

 She intended to break the rules, which, Alessandro, that's clearly not true.